Visweshvar-Axel/Visweshvar-Axel/README.md

 # 💫 About Me: -->

  <div align="center"> <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=40&pause=1000&center=true&vCenter=true&random=false&width=435&lines=Hey+there!+%F0%9F%91%8B;I'm+VISWESHVAR" alt="Typing SVG" /></a> <!--Hey there! 👋, I'm VISWESHVAR --></div>
 <h3 align="center">An enthusiastic Indian developer keen on challenges in DSA, debugging, Java, Modern C++, Python, and web development.
 Exploring BERT NLP, AI, and ML.
-Turning ideas into epic projects! 💫🚀<br> Welcome to my GitHub profile, where you can explore some of my projects and contributions to the coding community.</h3>
+Turning ideas into epic projects! 💫🚀 Welcome to my GitHub profile, where you can explore some of my projects and contributions to the coding community.</h3>

  <!--
 <div align="center">